 Investments that trade in foreign markets are exposed to currency risk as the price in local terms on the foreign stock exchange is converted to Canadian dollars to determine fair value.
-The Foundation's overall currency positions are monitored on a daily basis by the portfolio manager and exposure is limited by requirements of the Foundation's investment policy.
+The Foundation's overall currency positions are monitored by the portfolio managers and exposure is limited by requirements of the Foundation's investment policy.